Very Important Person (film)

-It was released in the U.S. as Coming-Out Party.
+The film is first collaboration of James Robertson Justice, Leslie Phillips and Stanley Baxter, the work together in other three films.

 Plot

-Sir Ernest Pease (James Robertson Justice), a brilliant but acerbic scientist, is the subject of a television programme based on This Is Your Life during which he is re-united with past acquaintances.
-He does not remember the senior British Army officer at all!
+Sir Ernest Pease, a brilliant but acerbic scientist, is the subject of a television programme based on This Is Your Life during which he is re-united with past acquaintances.
+He does not remember the senior British Army officer at all.
 A flashback ensues.

 In 1942, Pease is in charge of very important aircraft research during the Second World War.
 He needs to take a trip on a bomber to gain first-hand knowledge of the environment under which his special equipment is to be used.
 However, no one must know who he is.
 He goes as Lieutenant Farrow, a Royal Navy public relations officer.
 The bomber is hit over Germany and, ignoring a crewman's warning, Pease is sucked out through a hole in the side of the aeroplane, but parachutes safely to the ground.

 He is captured and sent to a prisoner of war camp mostly occupied by Royal Air Force officers.
-His excellent command of German causes him to be suspected of being a spy, but when his real identity becomes known to Group Captain Travers (Norman Bird), the senior British officer, he informs the men in his hut of his importance and that his escape is a top priority.
-Among Pease's roommates are Jimmy Cooper (Leslie Phillips), "Jock" Everett (Stanley Baxter), and "Bonzo" Baines (Jeremy Lloyd).
+His excellent command of German causes him to be suspected of being a spy, but when his real identity becomes known to Group Captain Travers, the senior British officer, he informs the men in his hut of his importance and that his escape is a top priority.
+Among Pease's roommates are Jimmy Cooper, "Jock" Everett, and "Bonzo" Baines.

 Pease is offered an opportunity to escape through a tunnel with two other men.
 However, he expects the pair to be easily recaptured (which does in fact occur).
 He instead plans to go into hiding after a fake escape attempt.
 He presumes the Germans will search for him for two weeks then presume he has got away, at which point they will step down the search and he can more safely escape.